AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-The aim of this thesis was to investigate the water binding in aqueous solutions of poly(ethylene glycol) (PEG), poly(propylene glycol) (PPG) and amphiphilic symmetric triblock copolymers of PEG and PPG by water activity measurements as function of temperature and concentration.
-Furthermore, Differential Scanning Calorimetry (DSC) was used to determine the critical micelle temperature (cmt) of the triblock copolymers.
-Eight different PEG polymers, one PPG polymer and three different triblock copolymers were applied; however the PPG polymer was omitted as it could not be dissolved properly.
-The water activity measurements showed that the water activity increases with increasing temperature and decreasing concentration, i.e. water becomes a poorer solvent with increasing temperature because the polymer-water interactions are reduced.
-Excess enthalpies for the water binding were derived from the water activity measurements, but these are too large due to insufficient equilibrium time in the system.
-The DSC measurements showed that at a given concentration the cmt increases with increasing hydrophilicity of the copolymer.
+This project examines how water binds in aqueous solutions of polyethylene glycol (PEG), polypropylene glycol (PPG), and amphiphilic, symmetric triblock copolymers of PEG and PPG.
+Water binding was assessed by measuring water activity (a measure of how available water is in the solution) as a function of temperature and concentration.
+Differential scanning calorimetry (DSC) was used to determine the critical micelle temperature (CMT), the temperature at which the polymers start forming micelles (small aggregates).
+Eight PEG polymers, one PPG polymer, and three triblock copolymers were tested; the PPG polymer was excluded because it did not dissolve adequately.
+The measurements showed that water activity increases with higher temperature and lower polymer concentration.
+This indicates that water becomes a poorer solvent at higher temperatures because polymer–water interactions weaken.
+From the water activity data, excess enthalpies of water binding were calculated, but these values are likely too high due to insufficient equilibration time in the system.
+DSC measurements showed that, at a given concentration, the CMT increases with the copolymer’s hydrophilic character (more water-loving).